TrangDataforlife/HR_Dashboard/README.md

 # HR_Dashboard
 An interactive dashboard in Human Resource dataset to EDA, analyze, and make informed decisions.
-There will have some mistakes on my analytic journey, so please feedback me if you meet any confusion while reading this report.
+There will be some mistakes on my analytic journey, so please feedback me if you meet any confusion while reading this report.
 <p align="center">
   <img src="1.JPG" width="1000" />
 </p>